paqtcom/graphite-design-system-site/src/components/select.md

 ### Selecting Options Programmatically

-The `value` prop is bound to the current selection.
+The `value` property is bound to the current selection.
 As the selection changes, so will the value.
 To programmatically manage the selection, update the `value` property.

 <div class="example-block selecting-example">